 Provide additional information supportive of the investigation and any information FDA has identified (through previous contact with the agency or through guidance documents) as required.

 If any item is not provided, a justification for its omission must be provided.

-Sponsors of a significant risk device investigation must submit three copies of a signed "Application for Investigational Device Exemption."
-That is, the cover page of your application should identify the submission as an application for investigational device exemption and the page should be signed by the sponsor.
+For original IDE applications and most IDE supplements, amendments and reports, a valid eCopy is required.
+Please refer to our eCopy Guidance Document regarding types of IDE submissions that are exempt from submitting an eCopy.
 There are no IDE application forms.
-For most devices, mail the cover page and accompanying materials, including a valid eCopy to CDRH’s Document Control Center (DCC).
+For most devices, you must mail the Company Cover Letter and valid eCopy to CDRH’s or CBER’s Document Control Center (DCC).
 The current mailing address for CDRH’s DCC and a link to CBER’s DCC’s mailing address are provided on the eCopy Program for Medical Device Submissions webpage.

-All correspondence relating to an IDE should also be sent to this these addresses.
-The IDE correspondence should be submitted in triplicate and reference the IDE number.
-The outside wrapper of each submission should identify the contents, for example, "Original IDE Application," "IDE Supplement," "IDE Report," etc.
+All correspondence relating to an IDE should also be sent to these addresses with a valid eCopy and reference the IDE number.
+The Company Cover Letter of each submission should identify the submission type, for example, "Original IDE Application," "IDE Supplement," "IDE Report," etc.